sdjangam/R/README.md

 While Python has been used by many programmers even before they were introduced to data science, R has its main focus on statistics, data analysis, and graphical models.
 R is meant mainly for data science.
 Just like Python, R has also has very good community support.
 Python is good for beginners, R is good for experienced data scientists.
 R provides the most comprehensive statistical analysis packages.

-In this module, I will again talk about both theory as well as hands-on about various aspects of R. I will use the R Studio for hands-on.
+In this modules, I will again talk about both theory as well as hands-on about various aspects of R. I will use the R Studio for hands-on.
 I will discuss basic programming aspects of R as well as visualization using R. Then, I will talk about how to use R for exploratory data analysis, for data wrangling and for building models on labeled data.
 Overall, I will cover whatever you need to do good data science using R.

 ![image](https://user-images.githubusercontent.com/67232573/113881607-70882000-9771-11eb-93bc-fe9de88c4817.png)